-The overall number of dogs and cats registered with Council in 2020 has increased by 3.2% increase from 2016.
-Dog registrations increased by 1.4% and cat registrations by 7.5%.
+The overall number of dogs and cats registered with Council in 2020 has increased by 3.2 per cent higher than in 2016.
+Dog registrations increased by 1.4 per cent and cat registrations by 7.5 per cent.

-Of note is the change in de-sexed and entire animals since 2016.
-Overall, there was a 12.4% increase in the number of de-sexed animals.
-There was a 13.7% increase in dogs and 9.7% increase in cats.
+Of note is the change in desexed and entire animals since 2016.
+Overall, there was a 12.4 per cent increase in the number of desexed animals.
+There was a 13.7 per cent increase in dogs and 9.7 per cent increase in cats.

 Regarding entire animals, there was a significant decrease.
-1085 fewer registered dogs were entire, or a 45.4% decrease, and 91 fewer entire cats, or 92.8% decrease.
+1085 fewer registered dogs were entire, or a 45.4 per cent decrease, and 91 fewer entire cats, or 92.8 per cent decrease.